tesseract-ocr/tessdoc/Downloads.md

 ## Old Downloads

 [Former project page](https://code.google.com/p/tesseract-ocr/downloads/list).
-There you can find, among others files, Windows installer for the **old** version 3.02.
+There you can find, among other files, Windows installer for the **old** version 3.02.
 Currently, there is no **official** Windows installer for newer versions.

 ## 3rd party windows exe's/installer